Sheryl Lee: Career

-1986—1993: Career beginnings and Twin Peaks
+1986–1993: Career beginnings and Twin Peaks

 Lee's first television role was as the dead Laura Palmer in the television series Twin Peaks.
 To save on money, creator David Lynch intended to cast a local girl from Seattle "just to play a dead girl".
 That local girl ended up being Sheryl Lee.
 Lynch asked her to audition for him after seeing a publicity photo of her in Seattle from one of the plays she was starring in at the time.
 "But no one — not Mark, me, anyone — had any idea that she could act, or that she was going to be so powerful just being dead."
-The image of Lee wrapped in plastic as well as her homecoming queen photograph became one of the show's most enduring and memorable images.
+The image of Lee wrapped in plastic, as well as her homecoming queen photograph, became among the show's most enduring and memorable images.
 When Lynch shot the home movie that James Hurley takes of Donna Hayward and Laura, he realized that Lee had something special.
 "She did do another scene — the video with Donna on the picnic — and it was that scene that did it."
 As a result, Sheryl Lee became a semi-regular addition to the cast, appearing in flashbacks as Laura, and becoming a recurring character, Laura's cousin Maddy Ferguson, later in the series (a role which was reportedly written because Lynch, impressed with her abilities, wanted to give her a fuller role on the show).
 She worked again with Lynch when she appeared as Glinda the Good Witch in Wild at Heart (1990).

 She also starred in the prequel Twin Peaks: Fire Walk with Me, which elaborated on events leading up to Laura Palmer's death.
 While the film itself was a critical and financial failure at the time of its release, Lee was praised by the critics for her performance, which earned her Best Actress nominations at the Independent Spirit Awards and the Saturn Awards.
 For her work in Twin Peaks, Lee has been described as a "Scream queen", in particular for scenes in the otherworldly Black Lodge.

-In 1992 Lee starred as Salome alongside Al Pacino in the Broadway production of Oscar Wilde's Salome in the Circle in the Square Theatre under the direction of Robert Allan Ackerman.
+In 1992, Lee starred as Salome alongside Al Pacino in the Broadway production of Oscar Wilde's Salome in the Circle in the Square Theatre under the direction of Robert Allan Ackerman.
 The play co-starred Suzanne Bertish, Esai Morales and Arnold Vosloo.